Kotkoa/my-cv/README.md

 ## Overview

-This CV page is built with [Jekyll](https://jekyllrb.com/), a simple, blog-aware, static site generator perfect for personal, project, or organization sites.
+This CV page is built with [Jekyll minimal theme](https://pages-themes.github.io/minimal/), a simple, blog-aware, static site generator perfect for personal, project, or organization sites.
 Utilizing Jekyll allows for easy customization and updating as my career progresses.

 ## Features